 Professional Graphics Cards EBITDA Margin: We currently forecast this figure to remain around the current level for the rest of our review period.
 There will be a marginal downside to our price estimate if margins for professional graphics cards were to decline to 20%.
 This could happen if AMD gains significant market share and remains highly competitive on pricing.

-Mobile & Game Console Computing Chips Revenue: We currently forecast this figure to increase from $398 million in 2013 to approximately $1.6 billion by the end of the Trefis forecast period.
-However, there could be a slight downside to our price estimate if Nvidia's successor chips under the Tegra series fail to make an impact and competitors such as Apple and Qualcomm along with new entrants such as Intel take the market share.
+Tegra Revenue: We currently forecast this figure to increase from $579 million in 2014 to approximately $1.4 billion by the end of the Trefis forecast period.
+However, there could be a slight downside to our price estimate if Nvidia's successor chips under the Tegra series fail to make an impact and competitors such as Apple and Qualcomm along with new entrants such as Intel take market share away from Nvidia.

 For additional details, select a driver above or select a division from the interactive Trefis split for Nvidia at the top of the page.